De Paul stunner fires Atletico past Celta towards top four finish

 "When I'm on the edge of the box I've got confidence and I know I have to finish the move so there's no counter-attack, I knew I'd hit it if it fell to me," De Paul told DAZN.

-Atletico Madrid dominated from the start but found it hard to beat former Crystal Palace goalkeeper Vicente Guaita.
+Atletico dominated from the start against Celta but found it hard to beat former Crystal Palace goalkeeper Vicente Guaita.

 The Spaniard saved well from Angel Correa and Rodrigo Riquelme in the early stages and then stopped Marcos Llorente's tame effort before half-time.